On My Annual Review & Sankalpa Process (Updated 2024)

 I usually take a day to chew on everything churned up in the steps before; there are always themes to each year that become very clear from the constellation chart.
 Then, I reflect on the lessons learned (or re-learned).

 I journal briefly about each to allow the free-writing process to help with insight.
-I generally identify 3-5 important takeaways.
+I generally explore at least 3-5 important lessons or important insights.

 Step 4.
 Prior Year Review